wneessen/apg-go/README.md

 ```

 ## CLI parameters
-_apg.go_ replicates some of the parameters of the original APG.
+_apg-go_ replicates some of the parameters of the original APG.
 Some parameters are different though:

 - ```-m <length>```: The minimum length of the password to be generated (Default: 12)
 - ```-x <length>```: The maximum length of the password to be generated (Default: 20)